-If the subject of a complaint is found to be non-material, but more than trivial or frivolous, the investigator will inform the Chief Executive and, if they choose, recommend a course of action appropriate to the breach, such as:
+If the subject of a complaint is found to be non-material, but more than trivial or frivolous, the investigator will inform the Chief Executive and, if they choose, recommend a course of action appropriate to the breach, such as;

-- That the respondent is referred to the Mayor/Chair for guidance; and/or - That the respondent attend appropriate courses or programmes to increase their knowledge and understanding of the matters resulting in the complaint.
+- That the respondent seek guidance from the Board Chairperson or Mayor; and/or - That the respondent attend appropriate courses or programmes to increase their knowledge and understanding of the matters leading to the complaint.

 The Chief Executive will advise both the complainant and the respondent of the investigator's decision and any recommendations, neither of which are open to challenge.
-Any recommendations made in response to a non-material breach are non-binding on the respondent and the Council.
+Any recommendations made in response to a non-material breach are non-binding on the respondent and the Community Board and Council.